jwt2706/Chip8Interpreter/README.md

 ### Installation

 1. Download the latest version from the [releases tab](https://github.com/jwt2706/Chip8Interpreter/releases/latest) and place it in a directory of your choice.
+(As of now, windows, mac and debian-based linux distros have builds.
+If you're running something else, you may have to compile from source.)

 2. Create a `roms` directory in the same directory as the executable.
 This is where you'll place the CHIP-8 ROM files.